Akkki28/Devcomm-task-1-implement-SVM-task-2-build-basic-chatbot/task1/task1.md

 ## Features

 - SVM(RBF,Sigmoid,Linear,Poly) used to classify the dataset
-- F-1 score,precision,recall
+- Calculation of F-1 score,precision and recall
-- Visualisation of the dataset
+- Visualisation of the dataset using seaborn and matplotlib
-- Confusion matrix
+- Display of Confusion matrix
-- Classification report
+- Display of Classification report